orca-so/whirlpools/docs/whirlpool/docs/03-Getting Started/03-Provide Liquidity/01-Open Position/02-CLMM Pool.md

 - **Outputs:** The function returns a promise resolving to an object containing:
     - `quote`: A breakdown of the liquidity and tokens you are adding
     - `instructions`: A list of instructions to initialize the position.
-    - `initializationCost`: The minimum balance required for rent exemption, in lamports.
+    - `initializationCost`: The minimum balance required for [rent](https://solana.com/docs/core/fees#rent) exemption, in lamports.

 ## Basic Usage

 In this example, you will open a position in a Concentrated Liquidity Pool by specifying how many tokens A you want to provide for liquidity.
-The function `openPositionInstructions()` used in the code below will automatically calcultate how many tokens B will be needed and will use that.
+The function `openPositionInstructions()` used in the code below will automatically calculate how many tokens B will be needed and will use that.
 If it's a new pool that you created, you probably already know by heart what the amounts are.
 A simple example:
 - You set the price of Token A to 0.0001 SOL
 - You want to provide 1,000,000 Token A in the pool
 - You will need 100 SOL as Token B